 Absolutely!
 Our Dual Pressure Relief System has solved hundreds of Cary basement water intrusion issues.

-- A Free-Flow drainage pipe is laid in the trench and pitched towards the sump pit(s).
-All sub-floor voids are then filled with 3/4″ washed gravel
+- A drainage pipe is laid in the trench and pitched towards the sump pit(s).
+All sub-floor voids are then filled with 3/4″ washed gravel.

-- A vapor barrier is installed over the excavated trench and the floor is re-cemented to its original level over the Free-Flow drainage, exerting pressure against the wall, adding stability to the foundation walls
+- A vapor barrier is installed over the excavated trench and the floor is re-cemented to its original level over the drainage, exerting pressure against the wall, adding stability to the foundation walls.

 The trained, licensed and insured technicians of Cary’s Crawl Space and Basement Technologies complete each project to the satisfaction of our great clients.
 Read our testimonials and find out more about our Lifetime Warranty and how you can have a home with clean air today!

-Call our office at 919-847-7072 or complete the online contact form to learn more about how you can benefit from a sealed and fully encapsulated Cary basement.
-Our team is available to conduct a free, no obligation estimate of your Cary homes basement or crawl space.
+Call our office at (919) 847-7072 or complete the online contact form to learn more about how you can benefit from a sealed and fully encapsulated crawl space and basement.
+Our Cary basement waterproofing team is available to conduct a free estimate of your home’s basement or crawl space.
 We will provide a customized report detailing the scope of the work required, so you can be sure to make the best decision for your home and budget.